Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 ### PageRank Your Friends

 PageRank is currently implemented using concepts from graph theory, assigning scores of "relevance" to links.
-We're going to model that by doing the same thing to our social networks (what, you've never ranked your friends before?). _This is how social media influence is calculated!_ Let's find out which of our fake friends have the most influence in the network:
+We're going to model that by doing the same thing to our social networks (what, you've never ranked your friends before?). _This is how social media influence is calculated!_ Let's find out which of our friends have the most influence in the network:

 **Note:** For the below challenge, you'll be using a _directed_ weighted graph.